ismrmanz/ismrmanz.github.io/_posts/2021-08-26-Reproducibility.md

 Reproducibility workshop was organised on September 20th.

+Thanks to our speakers and attendees.

-The video recordings of the talks will be made available soon.
+The video recordings of the talks are available <a href="https://griffitheduau-my.sharepoint.com/:f:/r/personal/k_thapaliya_griffith_edu_au/Documents/ISMRM_reproducibility_workshop?csf=1&web=1&e=8sJ5st">here</a>.